tombensve/NS-Toolbox/README.md

 Each tool has its own submodule.
 See Readme.md in each for more info.

 **NOTE** that maven versions of built binaries will now end with _(byte code level)!
+This to be able to build for different byte code levels.
+Byte code level is specified with this property:

+    <bytecode.version>11</bytecode.version>

+Temporarily change this one to another byte code level and then do `./mvnw clean install` to build for that byte code level.
+The highest usable byte code level depends on what Groovy supports.

 ----